hortibonn/including-unreliable-stakeholder-estimates-of-small-n/README.md

 ![](include_stakeholders_files/figure-markdown_github/unnamed-chunk-2-1.png)

-You can see that in some cases, like the livestock_composition the answers are tightly clustered around the provided reference year values, a classic example of anchoring.
+You can see that in some cases, like livestock_composition, the answers are tightly clustered around the provided reference year values, a classical example of anchoring.
 For some questions the stakeholders had very different ideas, like in the facet for manure allocation.
 It seems that the answers are evenly spread across a certain interval.
 Some trends can be seen, for example most of the stakeholders expect a lower degree of manure export, they just couldn’t “agree” on the exact level.
-But in some cases the stakeholders had completely different ideas about the impact of the scenario.
-For example the facet for crop allocation (top left) shows drastically different ideas.
+But in some cases the stakeholders have completely different ideas about the impact of the scenario.
+For example, the facet for crop allocation (top left) shows drastically different ideas.
 There is one group of stakeholders that expect and increase in crops allocated to feed and there is a second, somewhat more dispersed group of stakeholders who